iMedia advises clients on communications approaches to help solve complex problems, as well as managing and evaluating media-led projects.

 In the UK, iMedia has worked with the Foreign and Commonwealth Office on using a range of media to facilitate international engagement on Afghanistan’s future. iMedia advises local government on community-based communication to counter ethnic extremism.
 In addition, iMedia conducts workshops on media and peace-building, most recently in Belfast for the Commonwealth Parliamentary Association.

 iMedia clients include UK government departments, bilateral and multilateral donor agencies, and non-governmental organisations.
-Over the past 12 years iMedia and its directors have worked in more than 25 countries with South Asia and sub-Saharan Africa as two focal regions.
+In the eight years of existence, iMedia’s Directors and Associates have worked in more than 20 countries, with South Asia and sub-Saharan Africa as two focal regions.

 Media Associates carry out consultancy assignments in the UK and overseas, for a range of clients including bilateral, multilateral and non-governmental organisations. iMedia delivers high quality advisory, research and analysis using multi-media platforms to engage with clients and audiences. iMedia believes that moving communications from a traditional message based approach to one defined by conversation helps address issues of trust between citizen and state.